Welcome to Nihil Alienum

 What readers are saying

-Review star 4 An attractive naivety
+Review star 4 An Attractive Naivety

 It’s always intriguing when a novel brings historical events to life through compelling characters and rich storytelling.
 An Attractive Naivity is a revelation of little-known events in Australia's early modern period, brought to life through the lens of personal stories.
 The characters are an engaging multi-generational family group, beguiling us through these historical moments.
 Their trials, hopes and joys are deeply moving and bring an extra dimension to this period of significant change.
 Unsurprisingly, there were moments in this debut novel where the writer was still finding his voice.
 Overall, I found the experience of reading this book both absorbing, fascinating and enjoyable.
 I look forward to future books to explore.